“We paid for a seven-night cruise and only got six”

 Carnival’s ticket contract leaves it just enough wiggle room to deny the Subhani’s request for a one-night refund.
 But just because it’s in the fine print doesn’t mean it’s fine.
 While other customers were also inconvenienced, I think these passengers could make a case for being among the most inconvenienced by the delay.

-I circled back with the Subhanis, relaying the bad news.
-And then I moved this into the “case dismissed” file.
+My advocacy team and I circled back with the Subhanis, relaying the bad news.
+And then we moved this into the “case dismissed” file.
+We receive many complaints about Carnival.

 A few days later, they sent me another note.